Around the world, companies of all sizes find space to succeed at WeWork. Our Member Spotlight series shares their unique stories.

 The challenge: connecting a diverse group of colleagues

 Improving diversity in tech is a core focus for IBM.
 When the company was looking for a new space for their CIO Office, the arm that develops and manages IBM’s Business Partner applications and focuses on IBMer productivity, they wanted one that would foster an environment of inclusivity.
-Molly O’Rourke, Research and Design leader at IBM, says it’s important that this team is diverse across genders, backgrounds and languages.
-‘We have a very diverse set of people using our tools.
-If we didn’t have a diverse set of people building them, we’d be in trouble.’
+Molly O’Rourke, research and design leader at IBM, says it’s important that this team varies across genders, backgrounds, and languages.
+“We have a very diverse set of people using our tools.
+If we didn’t have a diverse set of people building them, we’d be in trouble.”

 Although for many years the CIO team had a culture of working remotely via technology, IBM wanted to refocus on the power of teams being together physically.
 One mission for the new space was to start bringing people back to the office to encourage collaboration and innovation.
 It was also important to be centrally located and close to the existing IBM office in central London.

-As the team looked for new office space, they realised the right space could help improve diversity, collaboration and productivity.
-The team was ‘ready to test a new workspace environment’, says Ryan Brambles, engagement leader at IBM.
+As the team looked for new office space, they realized the right space could help improve diversity, collaboration, and productivity.
+The team was “ready to test a new workspace environment,” says Ryan Brambles, engagement leader at IBM.

 The solution: a space that’s building a sense of community

-At the centre of the office is the pantry and communal area, which enables teams to work together and learn from one another.
-‘What this floor does is it allows two teams to connect that may never have connected,’ says Brambles.
-There is also a sense of community that goes beyond the IBM floor by being in a building with multiple organisations.
+At the center of the office is the pantry and communal area, which enables teams to work together and learn from one another.
+“What this floor does is it allows two teams to connect that may never have connected,” says Brambles.
+There is also a sense of community that goes beyond the IBM floor by being in a building with multiple organizations.

 The result: a space where everyone can belong

 Not only does the new office cater to a diverse group of people, depending on what they need at any given time, it’s also become a community that everyone can feel a part of.
 The IBM CIO Office has begun an initiative called Our Space, where people on the floor can give feedback on how they want to use the space.
-The IBM CIO team is reimagining what a workspace is and has created opportunities for everyone to help shape the space.
-‘Belonging is a huge part of doing your best work,’ says O’Rourke.
+The IBM CIO team is reimagining what a workspace is and has created opportunities for everyone to help shape it.
+“Belonging is a huge part of doing your best work,” says O’Rourke.

 - Occupies an entire floor at 10 York Road